 The accompanying graph shows that blood sugars do go lower, but remain at the lower limit of normal, without any symptomatic episodes of hypoglycaemia.
 This is, of course, to be expected, since the body will begin the process of gluconeogenesis (making of new glucose) in order to supply the brain and certain other parts that need glucose (renal medulla and red blood cells).
 Even the brain is mostly using ketones at this point.

-As previously shown, very little muscle is consumed to provide glucose (gluconeogenesis).
+As previously shown, some muscle is consumed to provide glucose (gluconeogenesis), but not a significant amount as long as there are adequate fat stores for energy use.
 Instead, the glycerol backbone from triglycerides (fat) is recycled into glucose while the three fatty acid chains are used for fuel by most of the body.

 The ancient secret